rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 **`user_authentication_accounts`** (for storing usernames and password hashes of users that can login to our app).

-Next we are going to create some controller classes for our application by running the commands below:
+Next we are going to create some controller classes for our app by running the commands below:

 ```